Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a commentary published in the Financial Times on March 6, Ukraine's Deputy Economy Minister and Trade Representative Taras Kachka said his country supported new measures proposed by Brussels to impose import limits on eggs, poultry and sugar from June, and allow individual countries to close their markets to Ukrainian grain, except for transit to other countries.

-“Perhaps during a transition period this managed approach to trade flows between Ukraine and the EU is what we all need,” said Mr Kachka.
+“Perhaps in a transitional period this managed approach to trade flows between Ukraine and the EU is what we all need,” Mr. Kachka said.

-In protest, Polish farmers and truck drivers held demonstrations in many parts of the country and many places bordering Ukraine, blocking several checkpoints.
+In protest, Polish farmers and truck drivers held protests in many parts of the country and in many places bordering Ukraine, blocking several checkpoints.

 “I don’t think there is any significant conflict of views or interests between the Polish government and the protesting farmers.
-Certainly not in the case of unrestricted Ukrainian agricultural exports,” Polish Prime Minister Donald Tusk said in February.
+Certainly not in the case of unrestricted agricultural exports from Ukraine,” Polish Prime Minister Donald Tusk said in February.

 Polish farmers block a main road with tractors during a protest in Lomianki, near Warsaw, Poland, March 6, 2024.
 Photo: AP/Canadian Press